S4 method for class 'samc,missing,missing,location'

 is when there is a single total absorption state that corresponds to input to

-parameter.
+the dest parameter.
 In this case, the total absorption is effectively

 ignored when the linear equations are solved.